Can I really become independently wealthy? (Yes, it’s possible!)

-You can say you want to be independently wealthy, but unless you define some specific goals, it won’t happen.
+You can say you want to live a wealthy lifestyle, but unless you define some specific goals, it won’t happen.
 You must have a clear direction that will guide you on a daily, monthly, and yearly basis.

 Your goals will generally focus on generating more income and paying off debts, but you must provide the details.
 Using the SMART format to set your goals will provide you with a structure that will focus your efforts and increase your chances of success.

 - (S)PECIFIC: be clear and definite about what your goal is and state exactly what you want to accomplish